rederyk/MacroPad_esp32/README.md

 git clone https://github.com/rederyk/MacroPad_esp32.git
 ```

-2. **Install the required libraries**  using the Arduino Library Manager or PlatformIO.
+2. **Wait paltformio to Install the required libraries**  using the Arduino Library Manager or PlatformIO.

 3. **Configure your hardware connections**  in the `config.json` file.